eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : On AIX, Linux, and macOS systems, if a user creates a cache by specifying the `groupAccess` suboption, other users in the same group must also specify this suboption to be granted access to the same cache.

+: It is recommended to use [`cacheDir`](#cacheDir) to set a location for the cache.
+If necessary, use [`cacheDirPerm`](#cacheDirPerm) to ensure that the cache directory permissions are set appropriately.
+The default directory for a cache is `/tmp/javasharedresources` when `groupAccess` is specified.
+Some systems may clear the contents of the `/tmp` directory on a reboot, removing the shared cache.

 : In certain situations, warning messages might be generated when the `groupAccess` suboption is used.

 : This message can occur when persistent caches are used: